 - Pick your audio device and you'll see the Cast button change color to indicate it's active.

 - Select your favorite music and enjoy the tunes coming from your audio device.

 That's it - you're ready to go!
 If you need more information, check out one of the following:

 - Chromecast-enabled site vs. Casting a tab explains the differences between Chromecast-enabled site, such as Google Play Music and general content you'll find on the web.

 - Casting a tab's audio explains how to cast the audio of an entire tab of Chrome onto your audio device, or your entire window's laptop/desktop audio.

 Still need help?
-Check out the related questions below from our help forum.
+Check out the related questions below from Google help forum.
 Note: Help is currently in English only.